-Grade Level: 10-12 Length: Y Pre-requisite: Beginning Choral or Credit: 1 Periods Per Week: 5 audition with the director Weight: None Туре: R/E Other: Performances required grow as musicians.
-Concert Choir students will further develop vocal technique, aural, and sightsinging skills and learn music theory appropriate to their level.
+Grade Level: 10-12 Length: Y Prerequisite: Beginning Choral or audition with the director Credit: 1 Periods Per Week: 5 Weight: None Type: R/E Other: Performances required

 As part of the premiere vocal-only performance ensemble at the school, students will be expected to show a high level of commitment to the rehearsal process.
-Concert Choir students will perform a wide range of music and be encouraged to stretch themselves as performers and to
+Concert Choir students will perform a wide range of music and be encouraged to stretch themselves as performers and to grow as musicians.
+Concert Choir students will further develop vocal technique, aural, and sight-singing skills and learn music theory appropriate to their level.